Do You Love Me Now

 Berlin, 10.10.2025

 The artworks are named after diary entries spanning the months before the death of his mother and after his commitment to pursuing a career in the arts.
-Titles like Simple Tools Will Lead To Success (Red) and How Much Time Does She Have (Black) evoke the often fragmented ways in which we metabolize change.
+Titles like On The One Hand, Great Day // I am Exhausted and Feel Yourself // You Need The Bad evoke the often fragmented ways in which we metabolize change.
 They connote the uncertainty, doubt, and instability experienced, but also the trust, compassion, and patience required, to overcome the messy middle.
 Every death is a transformation, and every transformation is a death.

 Installation Photography